SAP/luigi/docs/navigation-parameters-reference.md

   - **wrongPath** (string): the path that the user tried navigating to.
   - **wasAnyPathFitted** (bool): it is true if Luigi managed to fit a valid path which means **wrongPath** was only partially wrong.
 Otherwise it is false.

-### defaults.sideNavAccordionMode
-- **type**: boolean
-- **description**: overrides the default behaviour of categories whether multiple categories can be collapsed.
-When set to `true`, only one category is collapsed.
-The navigation is similar to an accordion; when the user clicks another category the previously collapsed category is closed and the new one is opened.
-- **default**: `false`

 ### disableBrowserHistory
   - **type** boolean
   - **description**: defines either if browser history is enabled or not.